MichaelT-178/Modern-Python-Files/README.md

 These are more modern python files I've created.

 ### What these files do
-- analyze_excel Reads in values from Excel spreadsheet.
+- analyze_excel.py Reads in values from Excel spreadsheet.

 - Clip_mp4.py clips a mp4 clip using ffmpeg and python.